 Well, the daftness of this question can be understood by looking at an analogous question — sir kaun se field from scope zyaada hai – Batting, Bowling or Wicket-Keeping?

-From this it should be very clear that the question itself is incorrect.
+From this, it should be very clear that the question itself is incorrect.

-Your aim should be to find out about each specialisation and analyse which one will you be good at.
+Your aim should be to find out about each specialization and analyze which one will you be good at.
 Any above-average person can be a 6 out of 10 on most things but a 6 out of 10 is not good enough for you to be really successful in the long run.
 You should try to find the area where you can be an 8 out of 10.

 One small query will still be lurking somewhere but kaun se field mein paisa zyaada hai.
-There is a enough money to give you great roti, great kapda, great makaan in every field.
+There is enough money to give you great roti, great kapda, great makaan in every field.
 What you need to ask yourself is – why should someone pay you money?

 The IIMs are under no obligation to ensure that you get placed.
 They only provide a platform for the best companies to visit their campuses and recruit their students.
 The 20-odd lakhs you will pay to an IIM is not a guarantee of a 20-odd lakh job because no one owes you a job!